mroonga/mroonga/doc/source/tutorial/storage.rst

 How to run groonga command
 --------------------------

-In storage mode, mroonga stores all your data into groonga database.
-You can access groonga database by SQL with mroonga.
+In storage mode, mroonga stores all your data into Groonga database.
+You can access Groonga database by SQL with Mroonga.
 SQL is very powerful but it is not good for some operations such as faceted search.